vacp2p/rfc/content/docs/rfcs/34/README.md

 Responders that answer with active mesh peers are more vulnerable to a *neighbourhood surveillance* attack.
 Responding with the set of active mesh peers allows a malicious requester to get into the required position more easily.
 It takes away the first hurdle of the *neighbourhood surveillance* attack: The attacker knows which peers to try to connect to.
-This increased vulnerability can be avoided by only responding with random sampled sets of peers, e.g. by requesting a random peer set via [33/WAKU2-DISCV5](https://rfc.vac.dev/spec/33/).
+This increased vulnerability can be avoided by only responding with randomly sampled sets of peers, e.g. by requesting a random peer set via [33/WAKU2-DISCV5](https://rfc.vac.dev/spec/33/).
+(As stated in the in the [Theory and Protocol Semantics Section](#theory-and-protocol-semantics), these peer sets SHOULD be retrieved unsolicitedly before receiving requests to achieve faster response times.)

 Responders are also susceptible to amplification DoS attacks.
 Requesters send a simple message request which causes responders to engage in ambient peer discovery to retrieve a new random peer set.